So you’ve agreed to a four ball with your friends, but you’re rusty on the rules and format. Have no fear.

 If both teams record the same score on a particular hole, the hole is halved.

-When only one partner holes out and completes the hole under the Rules, that partner’s score is the sides score for that hole.
+When only one partner holes out and completes the hole under the rules, that partner’s score is the team score for that hole.

 The other partner does not have to complete the hole.